fzegarra/getting-and-cleaning-data/CodeBook.md

 ### Process Description to obtain Tidy Data

-Download the data from the URL into a working directory that later must be set.
+Download the data from the URL into a working directory that later must be seted.
 In this case the adress was:
 D:/DataScience/WorkingDirectory/run_analysis

-Its important to remember that this adress will be changed according to the directory when the files will be downloaded.
-At this point all the cleaning data will be saved in that directory
+Its important to remember that this adress works only for the author´s working directory and must be change if the script its going to be used later, according to the directory when the files will be downloaded.

 Then  we must read the data.
 Was used the "read.table()" function.
-An adavice: Is more easy to work when the data is worked by set (training and test here)
+An advice: Is more easy to work when the data is splited by set (training and test).
+The user can focus and visualize much better the information.

 Once the common and individual data was readed this one needs to be merged.
-The cbind and rbind functions were used to this task.
+The "cbind" function to merge the individual data set and the "rbind" function to merge the whole data set  were used to this task.

 In the process of merging the cleaning is developed.
 The idea is to obtain a data set when teh activity labels and feautures are defined.
-That the reason to assign column names to the tables.
+That one of the reasons to assign column names to the tables.

 In order to extract the mean and standar deviation measurements of the data set it was used the "grepl" function.
-That allows select the pattern that we need to work.
-This selection by patterns then were saved in a vector than then is compared whith the column names
+That allows us select the pattern that we need to work.
+This selection by patterns then were saved in a vector than then is compared whith the column names to substract the information that we need.

+To merge the dataset by activity the script used the "merge" function.
+That merges the activity lables to the data set created by the activityId column that describes the training and tes labels.

+To